4rn3/4rn3/README.md

 - 👋 Hi, I’m Arne
-- 👀 I’m interested in Data science, reinforcement learning and finance
+- 👀 I’m interested in Data science and Quant finance
 - 🏫 I have a Bachelor's degree in applied computer science with a double major in cybersecurity and AI and am currently doing my Master's in AI

 ![](https://komarev.com/ghpvc/?username=4rn3&color=blueviolet)